unitedstates/congress-legislators/README.md

 * `icpsr_ids.py`: Updates ICPSR ID's for all members of the House and Senate in a given congress, based on roll call vote data files stored by Voteview.com.
 The script takes one command line argument:
 --congress=congress_number
 where congress_number is the number of the Congress to be updated.
 As of July, 2013, the permanent URL for future roll call data is unclear, and as such, the script may need to be modified when it is run for the 114th congress.

+* `pictorial_ids.py`: Updates [Pictorial](https://pictorial.gpo.gov/member-search/) ID's for all members of the House and Senate in a given congress, using on [Pictorial's API](https://pictorialapi.gpo.gov/api/).
+The script takes one command line argument:
+--congress=congress_number
+where congress_number is the number of the Congress to be updated.

 The following script is run to create alternately formatted data files for the `gh-pages` branch.
 It takes no command-line arguments.